Aalayam (film): Production

 Aalayam was an adaptation of the stage play Nenje Nee Vaazhga, written by S. Raman, who wrote under the pseudonym Pilahari.
 Major Sundarrajan played the role of a poor Brahmin clerk, a departure from the roles he was previously known for: zamindars or wealthy, assertive men.
 Gopu who did the character of typist in the play repeated his character in the film and went on to be known as Typist Gopu.
 The film's editing was by A. Paulduraisingam, cinematography by G. Vittal Rao and H. Shantaram handled art direction.
 The final length of the film was 3880 metres.

 Music

-The soundtrack was composed by T. K. Ramamoorthy.
+The soundtrack was composed by T. K. Ramamoorthy, with lyrics by Kannadasan.

 Release and reception

 Aalayam was released on 11 August 1967.
 Kalki appreciated the film for Thirumalai–Mahalingam's direction, and absence of Tamil cinema clichés like duets.
 It won the National Film Award for Best Feature Film in Tamil, and the Tamil Nadu State Film Award for Best Film – Second Prize.